Liver Structure and Function

 Pathophysiology of Liver Disorders

-Liver disorders can result from a wide variety of insults, including infections, drugs, toxins, ischemia, and autoimmune disorders.
-Occasionally, liver disorders occur postoperatively.
+Liver disorders can result from a wide variety of insults, including infections, medications, illicit substances, toxins, ischemia, and autoimmune disorders.
+Occasionally, liver dysfunction can occur in the postoperative setting.
 Most liver disorders cause some degree of hepatocellular injury and necrosis, resulting in various abnormal laboratory test results and, sometimes, symptoms.
 Symptoms may be due to liver disease itself (eg, jaundice due to acute hepatitis) or to complications of liver disease (eg, acute gastrointestinal bleeding due to cirrhosis and portal hypertension).

 The prognosis of serious complications is worse in older adults, who are less able to recover from severe physiologic stresses and to tolerate toxic accumulations.